that works for your business.

 Cold weather generally prompts people to break out the space heater at home or in the office for added warmth and comfort.
 This is a great idea because it can help to save money on heating bills when you only need extra heat in one area of the room.
 However, the last thing anyone needs is a fire erupting, especially during the holiday season.

-According to the National Fire Protection Association, between 2011 and 2015, space heaters accounted for 43 percent of U.S. home heating fires and 85 percent of home heating deaths.
-It is crucial to follow safety guidelines and take precautions to minimize the risk of space heaters causing damage to a home or an office.
+According to the National Fire Protection Association, space heaters accounted for 43 percent of U.S. home heating fires and 85 percent of home heating deaths between 2011 and 2015.
+It is crucial to follow safety guidelines and take precautions to minimize the risk of space heaters causing damage to your home or an office.